 Glycemic Index or GI is simply a numerical scale used to measure the level of carbohydrates on blood glucose.
 In other words, it is a method adopted to assess blood glucose levels in proportion to the consumption of carbohydrates.
 Glycemic Index ranks foods containing carbohydrates on a scale of 1 to 100, thereby providing each food items with its own GI value.
 In fact, Glycemic Index is beneficial to help us in the selection of right foods, which in turn aid for the proper stabilization of blood sugar levels.
 Mentioned further are some of the complex carbohydrates food items along with their GI index values and which are considered among the world’s healthiest foods.

-As mentioned earlier, simple carbohydrates and complex carbohydrates are the two important types of carbohydrates.
-No matter it is simple or complex, all carbohydrates are digested into blood sugar to form glucose, which in turn is carried by the blood around the body and cells in order to convert it into energy.
-In case if you have excess glucose, then it is converted into glycogen and is mostly stored in the liver.
-Sometimes when your body requires increased energy, then pancreas secretes a hormone known as glucagon, which has the ability to transform the glycogen again into glucose.
-This is then released into your blood streams for cells’ reuse.
+What is the difference between simple and complex carbohydrates?Simple carbohydrates and complex carbohydrates are the two types of carbohydrates.
+All carbohydrates are digested into blood sugar to form glucose, which in turn is carried by the blood around the body and cells in order to convert it into energy.
+If you have excess glucose, then it is converted into glycogen and is mostly stored in the liver.
+Sometimes when your body requires increased energy the pancreas secretes a hormone known as glucagon, which has the ability to transform the glycogen again into glucose.
+This is then released into your blood stream for cells reuse.
 In short, sugar or glucose metabolism in your body is a cycle of insulin, glucose, and glucagon reactions.